Please take a moment to answer the question.

 This trust can be developed over time by treating ourselves with kindness.

-When we judge yourself harshly for our mistakes, we give yourself a vote of no confidence, rather than offer the support we seem to lack.
-Not trusting that deep down we are OK, will interfere with being able to accomplish what we want to do.
+When we judge yourself harshly for our mistakes, we give our self a vote of "no confidence", rather than offer the support we feel we lack.
+Not trusting the truth that deep down, our true nature is OK, despite our perceived imperfections will interfere with being able to accomplish what we want to do.